See the full leaked Pakistani report on CIA drone attacks.

 ♦ Unknown injured

-A double missile strike on a vehicle near Mir Ali, North Waziristan, reportedly killed four people, among them reportedly Faisal Khan, a local leader of the Pakistan Taliban or TTP.
+A double missile strike on a vehicle near Mir Ali, North Waziristan, reportedly killed four people, reportedly including Faisal Khan, a local leader of the Pakistan Taliban (TTP).
 Also killed with him, according to the Washington Post, were two ‘Uzbek militants’; Express Tribune put the toll at six and named two more of the dead as Israr Mehsud and Latif.
 According to Associated Press, ‘one missile hit a vehicle near the town, followed by another missile when people rushed to the vehicle to help people in the car.’
 CNN also reported that drones targeted rescuers.
 The deliberate targeting of first responders by the CIA is controversial, and is presently being investigated by UN experts as a possible war crime.
-However The News reported instead that ‘Tribal sources said the drone fired four missiles on the speeding pick-up truck.
+However The News reported instead: ‘Tribal sources said the drone fired four missiles on the speeding pick-up truck.
 Three missiles missed the target but the fourth hit it.’